bkvaale/ble_app_uart_custom_service/README.md

     APP_ERROR_CHECK(err_code);

 - Once that is done, you can compile & flash the example to the nRF52 DK.
 Find the DK via nRF Connect again & this time, you should see a battery service option available too.
 Click on this service.
 Click on the icon with the numerous arrows & you should see that the battery value is changing.
 You have successfully sent data from the DK to your phone!

-## Documentation

-Refer to the following guides for understanding basic concepts of Bluetooth mesh and architecture of the Nordic nRF5 SDK for Mesh:
-  - @subpage md_doc_getting_started_mesh_quick_start
-  - @subpage md_doc_introduction_basic_concepts
-  - @subpage md_doc_introduction_basic_architecture

 ## Disclaimer
-- The examples are not extensively tested, are only meant for tutorial purposes & should hopefully facilitate a better understanding of the Nordic Mesh SDK.
+- The examples are not extensively tested, are only meant for tutorial purposes & should hopefully facilitate a better understanding of the Nordic nRF5 SDK.
 - NO WARRANTY of ANY KIND is provided.